-Adi shares her itinerary for 3 days in Porto, Portugal, including the must-see tourist attractions, UNESCO sites, shops, and restaurants.
+Adi shares her 3-day itinerary for the best things to do in Porto, Portugal, including the must-see tourist attractions, UNESCO sites, shops, and the best restaurants in Porto.

 Portugal had been on my bucket list for a long time but, to be honest, Porto was not my number one choice for a visit.
 I had initially wanted to visit Lisbon but when the opportunity came to visit Porto I took it.

 Traveling to Porto in winter has many perks; one of them is cheap travel.
 A roundtrip ticket with EasyJet cost me only 47€.
 Another perk of off-season travel is an abundance of cheap accommodations.
 I am a die-hard fan of Airbnb and Lili’s apartment was affordable and the perfect stay for a weekend.
 Lili is friendly and easy to communicate with, the apartment is clean, and it fits four people comfortably.
 But above all, Lili’s apartment is fantastic, because downstairs is the bakery that sells the world’s best croissants.
 (Thank you for the recommendation, Lili!!).

 My trip to Porto was an all ladies trip (4 of us) and we found Porto very safe, even walking around in the evening after dark.

 Porto is a city of contrasts – gorgeous tiled buildings, new and ancient, sit beside rundown structures ready to collapse.
 In an odd way, I found this charming.
 As a city built beside the ocean, the humidity puts its unforgiving print all over the city.
 It reminded me of Venice, with the same contrasting charming atmosphere.
 I loved the narrow cobblestone streets lined with little stores, restaurants, and neighbourhood cafés.
 The people are friendly and welcoming making you feel less of a stranger.